NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 required.

-## Booting UEFI-bootloadable Linux Distributions
+## Booting UEFI-bootable Linux Distributions

-If you are planning to boot a UEFI-bootable Linux distribution from external media, such as a USB drive, then you may simply place the Jetson AGX Xavier Developer Kit in Recovery Mode and execute one of the following commands to flash the UEFI firmware.
+If you are planning to boot a UEFI-bootable Linux distribution from external media, such as a USB drive, place the Jetson AGX Xavier Developer Kit in Recovery Mode and execute one of the following commands to flash the UEFI firmware.
 Otherwise, please refer to the section “Booting L4T with mainline Linux."

 To boot Linux with Device-Tree by default execute: